-Teaching in Poetry: A Poem for my Music Teacher
+School in Poetry: A Poem for My Music Teacher

 I'd Like to Reach the World with a Song

 Ms. Susie was a small talented musician who shared the joy of playing the piano.
 She had intense brown eyes, communicating authority and kindness simultaneously.
 A compassionate person, she taught her students about the basics – chords, notes, timing – and never missed a beat about life.
 Ms. Susie knew the status of all of her students - how we were performing in class, on sports teams, and our young social lives.
 She knew our songs and helped us write verses for our lives.

 Truthfully, I never wanted to touch a piano.
 I thought only nerdy kids sat for hours trying to make those little keys create meaningful sound.
 The only reason I sat down at a piano was to learn to make the pulsing sounds I heard from gospel music.
 I’m glad I did.
 My knowledge with the piano, organ, and keyboard helped me pay for college by working with bands.
 Eventually, I led church choirs and fulfilled my promise to understand those feelings I experienced so long ago as a child with Ms. Susie's help.

 When she died recently, I know a beautiful rendition of life had been completed.
 She left to be with the Original Composer, leaving me with melodies and memories written like sheet music in my heart.
 This poem is a thank you to teachers like Ms. Susie who showed their students the score of life.
 It is a free verse, free form, and varying metered composition because music takes so many forms, and so does my love for my precious instructors.
 I also honor two important women in the development of gospel music, Shirley Caesar and Mahalia Jackson, who Ms. Susie considered some of the most creative women of all time.